craftercms/docs/source/system-administrators/upgrade/upgrading-to-craftercms-3-1-0.rst

 Adding the version file
 -----------------------

-Starting with version 3.1.0 Crafter CMS will use a special file to track the version of each site and automatically apply upgrades for future releases.
+Starting with version 3.1.0 Crafter CMS will use a special file ``studio_version.xml`` to track the version of each site and automatically apply upgrades for future releases.
 When migrating a site from any previous version this file has to be added and committed in the site repository.

-``/config/studio/studio_version.xml``

 .. code-block:: xml
+  :caption: /config/studio/studio_version.xml

   <?xml version="1.0" encoding="UTF-8"?>
   <studio>